Do512 Family - What to do in Austin with Kids

 1900 S 1st St Austin

 This award-winning vegetarian/vegan restaurant is a special place.
 They’re a scratch kitchen, use high-quality ingredients, are woman-owned, and focus on giving back to the community.
-It’s a great place to gather with friends or to sit on the patio with a Bouldin Creek Fog and get some work done on your computer.
+It’s a great place to gather with friends or to sit on the patio with a Purple Cloud and get some work done on your computer.
 From breakfast through happy hour and beyond, Bouldin Creek is a must-see (and must dine at) for anyone — veggie-based or not.

 Casa De Luz via Yelp